The best supplements for men

-Here’s how you can take the best sports nutrition products in the right doses and at the right time to accelerate fat loss, increase lean muscle and get stronger so you can look, feel and perform at your very best, says New Body Plan editorial director Joe Warner
+Take the best sports nutrition products in the right doses and at the right time to accelerate fat loss, increase lean muscle and get stronger.
+Then these best supplements for men will help you look, feel and perform at your very best, says New Body Plan editorial director Joe Warner

-Over the years, in pursuit of a bigger, stronger and leaner body, I’ve tried practically every single sports nutrition product you can think of.
-Twenty years ago, when I first started lifting weights, the supplement options were stark: mail order protein powder that tasted so foul that getting it down my neck was always the toughest part of every workout.
+Over the years, in pursuit of a bigger, stronger and leaner body, I’ve tried practically every single sports nutrition supplement you can name.
+Twenty years ago, when I first started lifting weights, the supplement options were stark: mail order whey protein powder that tasted so foul that getting it down my neck was always the toughest part of every workout.

 Today things are very different.
 Go online or into any supermarket and you’ll find rows of energy-boosting gels, pre-workout powders, muscle-pumping pills, cognitive-enhancing capsules, protein-pimped water, and even tummy-tightening tea bags, and much more besides.
 Indeed, whatever your health and fitness goal I’d wager that there’s a supplement promising to deliver the result you desire.

 But how do you know which supps work and will help you look, feel and perform at your best?
 Or which are a complete waste of your money?
 Like those “fat-loss” formulas that are essentially over-priced laxatives.
 So you’re both figuratively and literally flushing your hard-earned cash straight down the toilet.

 I’ve written this guide to supplements so you can understand which products can help you build the body you want – alongside a smart and structured training programme – in the fastest-possible time.
 Below you’ll find my overview, plus pros and cons, of the most common and popular products, so read on to discover what you might need to help you build the leaner, bigger and stronger body you want!